Stathis GourgourisProfessor of Comparative Literature (also in ICLS and the Department of Classics)608 Hamilton Hall

 Areas of Interest :Comparative literature (French, German, Ancient Greek, Modern Greek); literary theory; modernity and modernism; poetics; secular criticism; contemporary music

 Ph.D. in Comparative Literature, UCLA 1990.
-Professor Gourgouris writes and teaches on a variety of subjects that ultimately come together around questions of the poetics and politics of modernity and democracy.
+Professor Gourgouris writes and teaches on a variety of subjects that ultimately coalesce around questions of the poetics and politics of modernity and democracy.
 He is the author of Dream Nation: Enlightenment, Colonization, and the Institution of Modern Greece (Stanford, 1996); Does Literature Think?
 Literature as Theory for an Antimythical Era (Stanford, 2003); Lessons in Secular Criticism (Fordham 2013); and editor of Freud and Fundamentalism (Fordham, 2010).
-Outside these projects he has also published numerous articles on Ancient Greek philosophy, political theory, modern poetics, film, contemporary music, and psychoanalysis.
-He is currently completing work on two other book projects of secular criticism: The Perils of the One and Nothing Sacred.
+In addition, he has also published numerous articles on Ancient Greek philosophy, political theory, modern poetics, film, contemporary music, and psychoanalysis.
+His second volume of lessons in secular criticism, titled The Perils of the One, is forthcoming from Columbia University Press; the third volume, Nothing Sacred, is near completion.

 He writes regularly in internet media (such as The Huffington Post, Los Angeles Review of Books, Al Jazeera, Open Democracy, The Immanent Frame), as well as major Greek newspapers and journals on political and literary matters.
-A collection of such essays on poetics and politics, written in Greek over a period of 25 years, is forthcoming in 2016 with the title Contingent Disorders.
+Contingent Disorders – a collection of such essays on poetics and politics, written in Greek over a period of 25 years (including a number of unpublished pieces) – was published in 2016.
 He is also an internationally awarded poet, with four volumes of poetry published in Greek, most recent being Introduction to Physics (Athens, 2005).
-His work has been translated into French, Italian, Serbo-Croatian, Turkish, and Hebrew.
+His work has been translated into French, German, Italian, Serbo-Croatian, Turkish, and Hebrew.
+His sound and poetry collages have been performed or presented at installations on various occasions internationally – most recently at documenta 14 (2017).
+For such music and poetry work see: https://countg.bandcamp.com/ and https://soundcloud.com/stathis-gourgouris

 Professor Gourgouris has taught Comparative Literature also at Princeton, Yale, UCLA, and the National Technical University in Athens and spent time as Research Fellow at the American School of Classical Studies in Athens (National Endowment for the Humanities), the International Institute at the University of Michigan, and the Center for Cultural Analysis at Rutgers.
-He has also served as Director of the Institute for Comparative Literature and Society at Columbia (2009-2015); President of the Modern Greek Studies Association (2006-2012); and at the Board of Supervisors of the English Institute, Harvard University (2006-2009).
+He has also served as Director of the Institute for Comparative Literature and Society at Columbia (2009-2015); President of the Modern Greek Studies Association (2006-2012); at the Board of Supervisors of the English Institute, Harvard University (2006-2009); and currently at the Board of Directors of the Cavafy Archive at the Onassis Foundation.
 In 2015 he was honored with the Lenfest Distinguished Columbia Faculty Award.

-An extensive interview covering the whole range of his work can be found in the Los Angeles Review of Books: Part I “Dream Nation and the Phantasm of Europe” http://lareviewofbooks.org/interview/dream-nation-and-the-phantasm-of-europe-part-i; Part II “Poetics and the Political World” http://lareviewofbooks.org/interview/poetics-and-the-political-world-obrad-savic-interviews-stathis-gourgouris-part-ii
+An extensive interview covering the whole range of his work can be found in the Los Angeles Review of Books: Part I “Dream Nation and the Phantasm of Europe”; Part II “Poetics and the Political World”.